FaheemKRahman/faheemkrahman/README.md

 # Hi there, I'm Faheem!

-I am a current MSc Cyber Security student with a profound interest in technology and a dedication to solving complex problems.
+I am a current MSc Cyber Security student with a profound interest in technology.
 I possess experience in areas such as network penetration testing and networking security and I have applied this in numerous projects.

 ## Motivation

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a penetration tester.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to become a penetration tester.

 ## Academic Assignment Papers
 A short list of academic papers authored or co-authored during my studies at University of Birmingham.